Landstanda/Agents/docs/MODULE_TODO_LIST.md

   - Features: Conditional waiting, timeout management

 ## Calendar & Task Modules
-- [ ] **CalendarModule**
-  - What it does: Manages calendar events
-  - Why we need it: Schedule management and planning
-  - Features: Event creation, scheduling, reminders

 - [ ] **TaskManagementModule**
   - What it does: Manages to-do lists and tasks
   - Why we need it: Project and task tracking